 Don’t overfeed vegetables in the cabbage family because they can depress the thyroid.

 It’s also best to avoid starchy vegetables like potatoes and sweet potatoes, and legumes like peas.

 Potato skins contain a lot of nutrients and you can feed those pulverized.
 Just make sure the skins aren’t green because that makes them toxic.

-If your dog isn’t on a raw diet, he can still benefit from getting the extra nutrients from some fresh whole foods.
+If your dog isn’t on a raw diet, he can still benefit from getting the extra nutrients from fruits and veggies.